precice/precice.github.io_old/03-faq.md

 No. Using files would be very slow.
 The preCICE participants communicate either through TCP/IP sockets or through MPI ports.

-Additionally, each process of each participant communicates with any other process of any other participant directly, without any central instance ("server").
+Additionally, any processes that need to communicate, do so directly (Peer-to-Peer), without needing to go through any central instance ("server").

 ## Can preCICE be used for volume coupling?